Pizza box: Stability and stackability

 Most packaging for the transport of pizzas is made of cardboard, as this is both cheap, easy to work with and lightweight while maintaining adequate structural integrity to hold and deliver pizzas.
-Both solid fibre board and single wall corrugated board are used.
+Both solid fiber board and single wall corrugated board are used.
 The corrugated cardboard in use is often of the E flute size (micro or fine waves with a flute pitch of 1.0 to 1.8 mm), but thicker B flute cardboard with a flute pitch of 2.2 to 3.0 mm are also used.
 Not only the geometric construction of the cardboard determines the stability of the box, but also especially the type of paper and its grammage.
 For the liner mostly containerboard is used on the inside of the box.
 This does not only make the box stable, it becomes more resistant against humidity and oil as well.
 To reduce the space needed to store the packaging to a minimum, the pizza boxes are folded just before use out of flat blanks.
 The required storage space depends very much on the different thickness of the material.

-Pizza boxes made from solid fibre board take up about half the space the boxes with E flute size cardboard need, and a quarter of the space of those made of B flute size cardboard.
+Pizza boxes made from solid fiber board take up about half the space the boxes with E flute size cardboard need, and a quarter of the space of those made of B flute size cardboard.
 Apart from the material itself, the stability of the box is determined by the form it is folded into.
 The type of pizza box with flaps firmly attached to the side walls that are folded into the front wall has established itself as the standard.
 In this case, the walls of the box are connected at the edges and this increases its stability.
 The traditional way of folding the box is an example of this folding type.
 Its disadvantage is that the walls of the box rise vertically which makes cutting the pizza in the box with a pizza cutter more difficult.